hmoyen/Num-rico/README.md

 To use this code, follow these steps:

-1. Clone the repository: `git clone https://github.com/your_username/IMU-data-processing.git`
+1. Clone the repository
-2. Install the required dependencies (NumPy, SciPy, Matplotlib, etc.): `pip install -r requirements.txt`
+2. Install the required dependencies (NumPy, SciPy, Matplotlib, etc.):
 3. Run the main script to process IMU data and estimate the object's state (position): `python3 RK4_splines.py`

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.